Sundarti Supriyanto: Drake Poh

 After the conclusion of the events and trial, Poh did not truly get over the death of his wife, whom he met in 1996 and later married in 1998.
 Poh, who had been observing a strict healthy diet after a kidney transplant in India in 1992, gradually turned to drinking and began to not control his diet by consuming unhealthy foods, which persisted despite the advice of his family members to not do so.

 Despite the grave heartbreak he suffered, Poh did not neglect his son’s well-being, and often found time to spend with his son by making trips to the library or shopping centres during the weekends.
 Poh even volunteered at Tao Nan School to ensure his son would secure a place in the school and undergo good education so that he will not go astray.
 He also made sure that his son could be fluent in both Chinese and English by communicating with him in both languages.
 Poh said that he had been unable to trust maids after the incident, and even though he hired a Filipino maid to take care of Leon in his absence, Poh’s elderly mother would be present and help take care of Leon while the maid handled the housework.
 According to Poh’s sister Jenny, Leon was the only source of happiness and joy Poh had possessed, and the father and son often would visit the graves of Ng and Crystal.

 Eventually, the unhealthy lifestyle and anguish Poh suffered from the deaths of his wife and daughter took a toll on Poh’s health, and he experienced a stroke in early 2008, which affected his speech ability.
 Poh’s transplanted kidney also began to fail, causing him to undergo dialysis again.
 Poh’s condition worsened to the point of hospitalisation on 3 October 2008, and he died a week later on 10 October, at the age of 50.
 Leon was reportedly entrusted to the care of Poh’s 72-year-old elderly mother and Poh’s siblings.

 In popular media

 Sundarti’s case was re-enacted in Singaporean crime show Crimewatch in the show's first episode in the year 2005; this episode is available on meWATCH.
 Sundarti’s case was also re-enacted in True Files, another local crime show.
 Even though True Files is viewable on meWATCH, for unknown reasons, the episode detailing Sundarti’s trial and crime is not available on the website.

 An Indonesian book titled Dreamseekers: Indonesian Women as Domestic Workers in Asia had also recorded Sundarti’s case in its chapters.

+Related cases

+Sundarti is considered the first among many Indonesian women who were domestic maids that have either murdered their employers, or relatives of said employers, in the first 22 years of the 21st century.
+The following women are: